Personal Academic Tutoring

 1. Pastoral work

-PATs are often the first point of contact for students who need additional personal support and the need for specific interventions will also often be surfaced through regular PAT meetings and activities.
-PATs should take an active role in working with the appropriate support services within the University to support student welfare.
-This will be facilitated by MyEngagement.
+PATs are often the first point of contact for students who need additional personal support and the need for specific interventions will also often be surfaced through regular PAT meetings and activities with the student.
+It is important PATs do not feel total responsibility for the welfare of students: they are one part of a much wider team.
+See here for Student Support and Advice teams.

 2. Building Community

-PATs can encourage a sense of belonging to the programme, and their pastoral role is central to this aspect.
-The belonging element is integral to student success regarding the academic and/or professional community, to the university and to its wider environment.
-There will be opportunities within PAT to encourage students to think about what communities they belong to, about cultural and other differences within those communities and to encourage engagement with activities that strengthen understanding and bonds.
+PATs can encourage a sense of belonging for students.
+Belonging and mattering are integral to student success.
+PATs can encourage students to think about what communities they already belong to and what new communities they could join (for example Northampton Students’ Union Find A Society).
+PATs can also help students think about cultural and other differences within those communities and to encourage engagement with activities that strengthen understanding and bonds.
 Awareness of university support teams and networks make up an important element of this strand.

 3. Academic Development and Progress

 PATs should use MyEngagement to inform conversations about academic engagement, development, and achievement.
-They should also encourage students to reflect on their own academic skills (including academic, digital and information skills) as these are important contributors to student success.
-These interactions also have a pastoral focus.
-All students should have embedded support for academic, information, digital and employability skills as part of the ILS but reflection on individual needs can be part of the PAT conversation, especially around early assessments.
+They should also encourage students to reflect on their academic skills (including academic, digital and information skills) as these are important contributors to student success.
+All students should have embedded support for academic, information, digital and employability skills as part of the ILS but reflection on individual needs can be part of the PAT conversation, especially around assessments (preparation and results) and study choices during and beyond current study.

 4. Employability, personal development and supporting aspiration

-The PAT role is key to support students with their pastoral needs.
-PATs should also encourage students to reflect on social and community engagement, social enterprise and social impact.
-They should also support aspiration through discussions of routes to and transition into employment which may be subject specific or more generalist.
-All would be supported from the Student Futures team through targeted intervention or support materials.
+PATs should encourage students to reflect on social and community engagement, social enterprise and social impact.
+They should support aspiration through discussions of routes to and transition into employment or further study, which may be subject specific or more generalist.
+The Student Futures expert team provide opportunities for student enhancement, employment and the development of employability skills.

 CPD and the PAT